greatest-ape/aquatic/README.md

   * Doesn't track of the number of torrent downloads (0 is always sent).
   * Doesn't allow full scrapes, i.e. of all registered info hashes

 `aquatic_http` is a work in progress and hasn't been tested very much yet.
+It has however successfully been used as the (non-TLS) tracker for a BitTorrent file transfer.

 Please refer to the `aquatic_ws` section for information about setting up TLS.